Pixadus/pixadus.github.io/content/work/troubletimeseries.md

 MorphACWE creates more "normalized" areas by virtue of doing some image transformations to smooth out regions - the contour method, by contrast, finds *every* area where the image intensity goes from 0 -> 1, and makes a polygon out of it.

-I think we could achieve some good results by doing a contour evolution - but only with some preprocessing done to smooth out discontinuous features and remove smaller dots.
+I think we could achieve some good results by doing a contour evolution.

-Our current Hessian result has the following problems:

-1. Fibrils that are visibly supposed to be connected are slightly disconnected (see bottom left).
-2. Fibrils are very "jagged", and have a lot of pepper rather than being continuous blobs.
-3. Some fibrils are being connected, despite being disconnected.
-4. Snow (tiny features) scatter the image.

-#### 1 - Connect fibrils & help with pepper

-We can do this by smoothing the image out, or "fattening" light regions.
+So, let's try to smooth the image out, "fattening" light regions.
 Let's try out a Gaussian first.

 ![Gaussian hessian](/images/work/gausshess.png)